-“It’s important to keep track of the number of poops and color during the first few days and weeks of life as that helps your pediatrician understand how your baby is eating and growing,” said Helene Felman, MD, a pediatrician with Diamond Children’s Multispecialty Services Clinic in Tucson, AZ.
+“It’s important to keep track of the number of poops and color during the first few days and weeks of life as that helps your pediatrician understand how your baby is eating and growing,” said Helene Felman, MD, a pediatrician with Banner Children's.
 “If a baby is pooping regularly, we know they are eating regularly, and growing normally.”

 While every diaper change may uncover a new surprise, you may wonder what is normal and what’s not in the baby poop department.
 Dr. Feldman helped breakdown what to expect.

 The evolution of baby poop: How poops change as baby grows